verdi327/akismet/README.md

 -------------   | -------------
 Confirm         | confirms the post as spam, leaving it deleted Allow           | Akismet thought something was spam but it wasn't.
 This undeletes the post and tells Akismet that it wasn't spam.
 Akismet gets smarter so it hopefully won't make the same mistake twice.
 Delete user     | This is the nuclear option.
-It will delete the user and all their posts and topics.
+It will delete the user and all their posts and topics and block their email and ip address.

 ## What Data is Sent to Akismet